RedSweatshirt/RedSweatshirt.github.io/_pages/cv.md

 ### Tiny Light Field Network for Efficient 3D Scene Rendering
 - Developed a compact version of a Light Field Network (LFN) using novel deep learning methods to efficiently synthesize 3D scenes from 2D data.
-- Utilized plucker coordinates and a RELU hypernetwork to optimize scene reconstruction and view synthesis.
+- Utilized a RELU hypernetwork to optimize scene reconstruction and novel view synthesis.

 ### Mesh Simplification for Accelerated Physics Simulation
 - Engineered Garland-Heckbert mesh decimation and Van Gelder volume decimation algorithms in C++.